AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 !["Image of the Tube Camera"](/img/projects/tubecameraoldcad.webp)

-During our 2022-2023 year, we made two major improvements to S.T.E.V.E.: The gripper, and the camera system.
+During our 2022-2023 year, we made two major improvements to S.T.E.V.E.: The gripper and the camera system.
 I focused on cameras for almost the entirety of the year and designed a multitude of cameras, but ultimately we decided one standard camera design was best.
 I focused my attention on the best design I’d made, which was the Tube Camera.
 The Bottom Camera was, for many reasons, a bad design, but the worst aspect of it was how long it took to disassemble and reassemble.
 The fasteners used to attach the face plate took a very long time to put together.
 This made maintenance very difficult.
 The Tube Camera, however, utilizes a custom O-ring seal instead of fasteners.
 This drastically reduced the time it took to put together, and was a major improvement.
 It was also far smaller, so it could feasibly be mounted facing forward and backward instead of exclusively down.
 The Tube Camera is still in use on JONA ROV.

 ### 2021-2022